clintonboys/clintonboys.github.io/_posts/2015-02-13-aus-election-model-8.md

     Var8 <- as.numeric(as.character(census$Catholic.[1:150]))
     Var9 <- log(as.numeric(as.character(census$Population_density1[1:150])))
     divs <- census$division[1:150]

+Put everything into a dataframe that allows us to cluster.

     df = data.frame(divs, Var1, Var2, Var3, Var4, Var5, Var6, Var7, Var8, Var9)

+If we start with two clusters, the algorithm seems smart enough to give us some sort of urban/rural divide.

+    two_clusters <- kmeans(df[,2:9],2)

+    two_clusters

+    K-means clustering with 2 clusters of sizes 45, 105

+The differences between the means on `Var3` (the two numbers below) in the two clusters is illuminating

+    two_clusters$centers[5:6]
+    [1] 0.006067957 0.017655371

+as it gives a good picture of the urban/rural divide.
+Looking at which electorates are assigned to which clusters shows this isn't a complete picture of what's going on, and the actual classification is cleverer and more subtle than this.
+For example Sydney and Durack are in the same cluster.

+I think that a larger number of clusters will give a much more useful interpretation of what's going on.
+I want to use the largest number of clusters that gives a clustering so that I can still give some sort of qualitative description of each cluster (the way I've described the two clusters above as urban and rural).
+Let's see if I can do this with six clusters.